The primary goal of ergonomics is the prevention of musculoskeletal disorders (MSDs).

-Some specific causes of MSDs that are related to laboratory tasks are:
+Some specific causes of MSDs that are related to healthcare employees' tasks are:

 - Prolonged use of a keyboard or mouse

-- Standing at a laboratory instrument for a prolonged period of time
+- Standing for a prolonged period of time

 - Lack of rest-- intensive hours at the workstation with few breaks

 - Sustained awkward position